 In 2021, as part of CERCLA requirements, USACE completed a Five-Year Review for the remedial action at Building 23.
 The review process involved an evaluation of the risk posed by residual radioactivity remaining at Building 23.
 The Five-Year Review concluded that the demolition remedy for Building 23 will be protective of human health and the environment upon completion, and that appropriate site controls are in place in the interim.
 The Five-Year Review is available in the Project Documents section of this website.

-Upon completion of the demolition of the southwest quadrant of Building 23, a Final Status Survey (FSS) will be conducted consistent with MARSSIM requirements to verify that remedial goals are met for the remaining building components and ensure that the remedial action objective has been achieved.
-LUCs would be used to ensure that proper actions are taken any time the soil beneath the southwest quadrant of Building 23 is exposed, and five-year reviews by the government would be required.
+Upon completion of the demolition of the southwest quadrant of Building 23, a Final Status Survey will be conducted using MARSSIM requirements to verify that remedial goals are met for the remaining building components and ensure that the remedial action objective has been achieved.
+Land use controls will be used to ensure that proper actions are taken any time the soil beneath the southwest quadrant of Building 23 is exposed, and ongoing Five-Year Reviews will be conducted by the Government.